PerlineDemange/non-cognitive/GenomicSEM/Cholesky model/readme.md

 For general info on running GenomicSEM see: https://github.com/MichelNivard/GenomicSEM/wiki

-`PrepLDSCoutput.R`: munge the summary statitics (Step 1), and run the multivariate LDSC to obtain the covariance matrices (Step 2)
+`PrepLDSCoutput.R`: munge the summary statistics (Step 1), and run the multivariate LDSC to obtain the covariance matrices (Step 2)

 `PrepareDataSumstats.R` done on cluster computer with `PrepSumstats.bash`: prepare the summary statistics for GWAS (Step 3)